chauff/cse1500-web-transcripts/Lecture-7.md

 ## A more pessimistic view on cookies

 While cookies have many beneficial uses, they are also often associated with user tracking.
-You have just learnt that cookies are exclusively returned from client to the server that initially sent the cookie.
+You have just learned that cookies are exclusively returned from client to the server that initially sent the cookie.
 So how does that enable tracking of users?

 As you saw in the [code example above](demo-code/node-cookies-ex), cookies are easy to create, use and delete.
 The last aspects though only holds for *plain cookies*, i.e. little pieces of information that use the standard cookie infrastructure, HTTP and browsers offer to send and store cookies.